raspberrypilearning/python_scrolling/en/step_4.md

  - Make sure you call `draw_obstacles()` before `draw_players()`.
 If you check for collisions before drawing the obstacles in a frame, then there won't be any obstacles to collide with!
  - Make sure you are using the exact same colour when drawing the object and in the `if` statement checking for the collision.
 You can make sure of this by using the same `global` variable in both places.
  - Are you drawing the player character before checking the colour at the mouse coordinates?
 If so, you are only ever going to get the colours from the player.
 You need to check the colour first and **then** draw the player.
- - Do you have code in the `else` part to do something different when a collision is detected, such as applying a tint or using a different image?
+ - Do you have code in the `else` part to do something different when a collision is detected, such as applying a tint or using an emoji?
  - Have you correctly indented the code for your `if` statement so it runs when the condition is met?

 Printing the colour of the pixel you are checking for a collision can be useful: